grandeto/vrchats/readme.md

 - It seems `pm2 v5.1.2` has a nasty timezone behaviour, as seen from `.pm2/pm2.log`:

-    Here is an example from two sequent restarts of pm2-$USER service:
+    An example from sequent restarts of pm2-$USER service:

     - `2021-12-19T14:53:56: PM2 log: --- New PM2 Daemon started` - has the correct TZ in UTC
-    - `2021-12-19T18:24:12: PM2 log: --- New PM2 Daemon started` - the next one executed just after the previous one has started all of the nodes, shows an incorrect UTC TZ
+    - `2021-12-19T18:24:12: PM2 log: --- New PM2 Daemon started` - the next one executed right after the previous one has started all of the nodes, but outputs an incorrect UTC TZ

-    Thus, auto refreshing of the `auth_token` become compromised and the simplest possible workaround is setting a root cron job to restart the `pm2-$USER` service daily at some time depending on your needs.
+    Thus, auto-refreshing of the `auth_token` becomes unreliable and the simplest workaround is a root cron job scheduled to restart the `pm2-$USER` service daily.
 For instance:

-    `0 0 * * * systemctl restart pm2-$USER` (replace $USER with the correct one for your system)
+    `0 0 * * * systemctl restart pm2-$USER`

 - [pm2 docs - journalctl -u pm2-$USER.service](https://pm2.keymetrics.io/docs/usage/startup/)